MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

 ---
 #R Server release notes (Microsoft R)

-This article documents the known issues, bug fixes, and notifications about status changes to function libraries, such as deprecated and discontinued functions in RevoScaleR
+This article documents the known issues, bug fixes, and notifications about status changes to function libraries, such as deprecated and discontinued functions in RevoScaleR.

 **Related Documents**